KTH/skog/docs/02-skog-context.md

 - The function **runWithSkogContext** receives two arguments: `fields` (an object) and `fn` (a zero-argument function).

-  It will create a new context with `fields` and **execute** `fn`.
-The context will be alive during the execution of the `fn`.
+  It will create a new context with `fields` and **execute** `fn` inmediately.
+The context will be alive during the execution of `fn`.

   `runWithSkogContext` will return the same value as the value returned by `fn`.
-This is specially useful when you are passing async functions as callback.
+This is specially useful when passing an async function.
 In that case `runWithContext` will return a `Promise` that can be awaited:

   ```ts
   // `p` is the promise returned by the `f` function